joe-dev-public/fac-lyfta-take-home-challenge/README.md

 - (Real video players include some feedback about buffering, but maybe it's just to let the user know what the browser is doing behind the scenes.)
 - The .play method returns a promise.
 Would this be part of a solution to the fetching/playing problem?
 (My code doesn't attempt to catch any errors.
 I wouldn't yet know what do with them!)

+## Next steps?

+Implement more of the video player!
+This was a fun challenge and it feels like I've only scratched the surface.

 ## Notes

 I also implemented the following user stories: [#1](https://github.com/joe-dev-public/fac-lyfta-take-home-challenge/issues/1), [#14](https://github.com/joe-dev-public/fac-lyfta-take-home-challenge/issues/14), [#30](https://github.com/joe-dev-public/fac-lyfta-take-home-challenge/issues/30).